nobitlost/imp-central-api-old/README.md

 ### Errors Processing

-[Error classes](./lib/Errors.js) define different types of errors returned by the library:
+[Error classes](./lib/Errors.js) define two types of errors returned by the library.

-- *LibraryError* - indicates that the library detects an error, e.g. the library is wrongly initialized.
+- *InvalidDataError* - indicates that the library detects one of the following errors:
+  - the library is wrongly initialized.
+E.g. access token is not provided or obtained;
+  - the library method is called with invalid argument(s);
+  - internal library problem(s).

   The error details can be found in the message property.

-- *InvalidArgumentError* - indicates that the library method is called with invalid argument(s).
-The error details can be found in the message property.

-The two type of errors above indicate issues which usually happen during an application development.
+  These errors usually happen during an application development.
 Usually they should be fixed during debugging and therefore should not occur after the application has been deployed.

 - *ImpCentralApiError* - Indicates that HTTP request to impCentral API failed.

   The error details can be found in the message, statusCode and body properties.
+The exact body format is described in [impCentral API: Error Handling](https://preview-apidoc.electricimp.com/#section/Error-Handling) **TODO: change the link to the final one**

   This error may occur during the normal execution of an application.
-The exact body format is described in [impCentral API: Error Handling](https://preview-apidoc.electricimp.com/#section/Error-Handling) **TODO: change the link to the final one**

 ## impCentral API Coverage